-When Dante's bemoaning at how badly his day's gone and how Randal's the one to blame for it reaches its peak in Clerks, Randal snaps.
-Noting that he came to work that day of his own volition and that most of the bad things that happened were his own fault, such as closing the store multiple times to pursue his own interests and trying to vainly re-ignite his relationship with an ex by cheating on his current girlfriend.
-He then criticises Dante's attitude, noting that he constantly talks down to and belittles otherswhile working a low-wage menial job at a convenience store, and pointing out that although Jay and Silent Bob are stupid, at least they don't try to overcompensate for having what's essentially a monkey's job.
+Clerks: At the peak of Dante's moaning over how badly his day's gone ("I'm not even supposed to be here today!") and how Randal's the one to blame for it, Randal snaps, noting that (a) he came to work that day of his own volition and (b) most of the bad things that happened were his own fault, such as closing the store multiple times to pursue his own interests, and trying to vainly re-ignite his relationship with an ex by cheating on his current girlfriend.
+He then criticizes Dante's attitude, noting that he constantly talks down to and belittles otherswhile working a low-wage menial job at a convenience store, and pointing out that although Jay and Silent Bob are stupid, at least they don't try to overcompensate for having what's essentially a monkey's job.

 Stark: A genius billionaire playboy philanthropist.